thanhdt-vietmap/vietmap-compose/README.md

 ## Status

-A large subset of MapLibre's features are already supported, but the full breadth of the MapLibre SDKs is not yet covered.
+A large subset of VietMap's features are already supported, but the full breadth of the VietMap SDKs is not yet covered.
 What is already supported may have bugs.
 API stability is not yet guaranteed; we're still exploring how best to express an interactive map API in Compose.